-I am showing you this because it’s a good image for what happens in our bodies when stresses call for change and in fact force changes onto us that we can’t healthily accommodate.
+What happens in our bodies when different stresses call for change, even force changes on us that we can’t healthily accommodate?

-Say, for instance, that something shocking happens, not just the shock of an accident when you might actually be diagnosed as suffering from shock, but something like being fired in a downsizing that you feared because you need the money; or, the person you are married to or in love with (or both) tells you they are having second thoughts and a chill races through your body leaving you shivering; or, for months or years you have been making yourself do something that you feel a duty to do, but that is wearing you out and then you are hit with something new you have to deal with ~ in these cases your body is going to experience some abrupt, unrelenting changes: to your temperature: you may start shivering, to your muscle tension: you may become stiff with anxiety, to your heart rate, which may begin to race, etc.
+For instance, something shocking happens, like being fired in a downsizing you feared; or, the person you love says they’re having second thoughts and a chill races through your body; or, for months you’ve made yourself perform some duty, despite it wearing you out, then you’re hit with an additional demand.
+In stressful situations such as these your body may experience abrupt, unrelenting changes to your body temperature: you start shivering, to muscle tension: you become stiff with anxiety, to heart rate, etc.

-If you like the scientific side of things then, from the scientific perspective, what happens is that your telomerase, essential for longer telomeres and longer life, is decreased.
-Stress shortens telomeres and short telomeres are related to illness and earlier death.
+From the scientific perspective, your telomerase, essential for longer telomeres and longer life, is decreased.
+Stress shortens telomeres.
+Short telomeres are related to illness and earlier death.
 More to come, keep reading.

-Emotions, Stress and the Rate of Telomere Shortening: Are Our Cells Listening to Us? is a video of a lecture by Elissa Eple who has studied the role of stress in telomere shortening.
-The lecture is excellent because it’s both scientific and at the same time clear in ordinary language, supported by easy to grasp graphics and examples from studies that relate to a lot of us.
+Elissa Eple who studies the role of stress in telomere shortening gave a lecture that’s scientific in clear, ordinary language, supported by graphics and examples that relate to a lot of us.

-Blaming yourself over and over for events which would be long past, except you keep them uppermost in your mind, is one of the biggest stressors.
-You can bring yourself into the present and escape the self-blaming ruminations that lead to shortened telomeres by looking at what’s around you, choosing something that you’d like to look a lot better, and then making it happen.
+You can bring yourself into the present and escape self-blaming ruminations that shorten telomeres by looking at what’s around you, choosing something you’d like to look better, then making it happen.
 How I transformed a room and my mind

-I may not be able to walk, due to the lasting effects of the hydrogen sulfide in the condo I unsuspectingly bought, but I can make my surroundings almost as much fun as a visit to France or Crete.
+I may not be able to walk, due to lasting effects of hydrogen sulfide in the condo I unsuspectingly bought, but I can make my surroundings almost as much fun as a visit to France or Crete.
 Maybe I exaggerate, but not entirely.
-There is great joy to be found in my home, and often my home can be fun to work with and change for the better, while at the same time changing my mind. 🙂
+I find joy in my home, and fun in changing it for the better, while at the same time changing my mind. 🙂

 7/12/2014 ~ I fought stress today by increasing my telomerase, the enzyme that keeps us from getting decrepit despite onslaughts in our daily lives.
-I did that by bringing to mind some really good times when my ideals were strong and a wonderful part of my life.
+I did it by bringing to mind good times when my ideals were strong and a wonderful part of my life.
 Seeing the Ideal

-When something threatening and worrying comes into your life, it can damage your health.
+When something threatening and worrying comes along it can damage health.
 One way to counteract it is to focus your mind on good times.
-That really puts a crimp in stress’s style.
+That puts a crimp in stress’s style.

-7/14/2014 ~ Today I fought the stress of Goliath Wells Fargo attacking my home with a foreclosure in which WF never served me the Complaint.
-It’s very scary, but by writing The Art of Asking, I felt a lot better, and I’m getting suggestions on how to proceed.
+7/14/2014 ~ Today I fought the stress of Goliath Wells Fargo once again attacking my home with foreclosure despite never serving me the Complaint.
+It’s scary, but by writing The Art of Asking, I feel better, and I’m getting suggestions on how to proceed.

 Toxins and Stress